 'In case of request a lost identity replacement the Consul should write down the statement of the applicant in the back of the [application] form in addition to the above.
-The statement must include answering three questions. namely, (Where do you think the place of loss of the identity card, when do you lost it and how do you lost it?)
-The statement must be signed by the applicant and install the full name and left thumb fingerprint and signed by the consul and stamped by the stamp of the consulate and sent with the application form a copy of the lost identity card, a copy of the identity card of his father, his brother or non married sister - certified by the consul being as provisions to change place of residence in Iraq', 22 January 2012.
-Available on request.
+The statement must include answering three questions, namely, (Where do you think the place of loss of the identity card, when do you lost it and how do you lost it?)
+The statement must be signed by the

+London, 5 January 2012.
+Available on request.114 Letter from the British Embassy Baghdad, 'Internal movement/civil documentation and access to applicant and install the full name and left thumb fingerprint and signed by the consul and stamped by the stamp of the consulate and sent with the application form a copy of the lost identity card, a copy of the identity card of his father, his brother or non--married sister - certified by the consul being as a replica.
+In case of request damaged replacements the applicant must write down a statement signed by him and signed and stamped by the Consul and attach the damaged identity with the form.
+The applicant must attach with the application of lost replacement or damaged a recent photograph of him.118